Aatmaj-Zephyr/Learning-Python/README.md

 [1]: https://www.linkedin.com/in/aatmajmhatre/
 [2]: https://aatmaj.mhatre@gmail.com

-⭐Fork and Star this repo 🤩 and follow me for updates!🙂 👍 💥 🙏🙏🙏
+⭐ Star this repo 🤩 and follow me for updates!🙂 👍 💥
+🙏🙏🙏

+## Feel free to fork this repo!
 ______
 Hi all!👍 I am launching a brand new blog series for self-learning python.
 Learn python from the scratch!
 Have fun while learning Python in an easy way.